-- Venue: Hawrelak Park, Edmonton, Alberta, CANADA
+- Venue: Hawrelak Park, Edmonton, AB

 The Silver Skate Festival is home to the Edmonton Winter Triathlon (EWT), which challenges all levels of athletes to run, skate and ski to frosty victory.

 Short Course (10km) or Long Course (25km)

 Solo, Team or Family Challenge

 This year, races will be chip timed at two distances: Short Course (10km) or Long Course (25km).

 Athletes have the option of flying solo, participating with their families or entering a team of friends -- max five people.
 Teams and families can split the race among team members as they choose and can pass the relay baton as often as they like.
 Participants are grouped into women's, men's, mixed, and family teams.

 All three aspects of the triathlon take place inside Hawrelak Park.
 The run is held on the road around the park, the skating is held on the pond, and skiing through the trees and open parkland.
 Come cheer on the athletes - or better yet, sign up to enjoy the challenge!